rgknp/AIDayLabs/lab03.4-execute_in_remote_environment/0_README.md

 # Executing a Machine Learning Model In A Remote Environment

-This hands-on lab guides us through executing a machine learning data preparation or model training work load in a remote environment using [Azure Machine Learning Services](https://docs.microsoft.com/en-us/azure/machine-learning/preview/overview-what-is-azure-ml) with the Azure Machine Learning Workbench.
+This hands-on lab guides us through executing a machine learning data preparation or model training work load in a remote environment using [Azure Machine Learning Services](https://docs.microsoft.com/en-us/azure/machine-learning/preview/overview-what-is-azure-ml) with Workbench.

 In this workshop, we will: